antoniolimajr89/vraptor-neo4j/README.md

 ### The Neo4jTransactionInterceptor

-The TransactionInterceptor takes care of correctly beginning and committing or rolling back an Neo4j transaction.
+The TransactionInterceptor takes care of correctly beginning, committing and if necessary, rolling back a Neo4j transaction.
 So, it is guaranteed that whenever you're creating a Node, the operation will happen inside a transaction.
 The transaction opens on the beginning of each request and is committed at the end of it.
 If a validation error or an exception occurs, the transaction is rolled back.